SebasLee/Amazon-Assesment/README.md

 <img src="./images/1stfork.jpeg"/>
 <br></br>

-This will create the copied repository that can be edited.
+This will create a copied repository that can be edited.
 The top left corner of the page will now indicate the repository is under the user's account.
 <br></br>
 # The Terminal and Cloning the Repository